dstaflund/devops-aws-cloudformation/README.md

 The strategy used to perform S3 file uploads is an adaptation of code found at https://github.com/awslabs/aws-cloudformation-templates/tree/master/aws/services/CloudFormation/MacrosExamples/S3Objects

-This stack takes the following input parameters:
+This stack does not consume input parameters or produce output values.

-This script outputs the following values:

 #### Test Stack _(Optional)_